kevinlondon/facial-recognition/README.md

 allowing us to skip installing OpenCV from scratch and instead relying upon pre-built binaries.

-We use pybind11 to compile the helper `kernelco.cpp` file, which we use to calculate a set of rolling window statistics on the frames-per-second rendered / processed by the app.
+We use pybind11 to compile the helper `pybind_example.cpp` file, which we use to calculate a set of rolling window statistics on the frames-per-second rendered / processed by the app.